Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    DesktopManager.LogOut() -> nil

-This function logs the currently logged-in user out
+Logs the currently logged-in user out and returns him to the login screen.

 ----